nelsonauner/hidden_structure/NextMeeting/README.md

 What is the best way to update the cluster point?
 - The predicted point is YB, the contribution from the cluster point is
 - We can see the contribution from all memberships by looking at X_i * Gamma = [X_i under member=1, X_i under member=2, ...]

+Results:
+We see that LL can be increased through iterations.
+See graph.

 Questions: